English, Bachelor of Arts College of Letters & Science

 Literature by Women after 1900

-Choose one course on literatures, race, and ethnicity:4
+Choose one course on literature, identity, and difference:4

 Topics in Global Literatures & Cultures